Renault FT 17

 I saw the FT at the Finnish Armor Museum when I was a little kid, and ever since wanted to build a model of this tank.
 The RPM kit was an opportunity for me to fulfill my dream.
 The kit is quite accurate and well detailed, with the problem that many of the small parts are hard, if not impossible, to remove from the sprues.
 I ended up scratch building a lot of the detail.
 An article in FineScale Modeler January 2012 [5] describes a project building the M1917 variant of RPM's kit, and conveys a very similar experience.

 The armor plates on both sides of the driver's viewport had to be replaced.
 I built some parts of the suspension from scratch, including making coil springs from thin brass wire by twisting it around an opened paperclip.
 The 37 mm cannon was replaced with styrene and brass tube parts.
-The muffler would not come off the sprues cleanly and was built from various sized of Evergreen styrene rods.
+The muffler would not come off the sprues cleanly and was built from various sizes of Evergreen styrene rods.
 The shovel on top of the equipment box in the rear was scratch-built to better match the ones shown on old Finnish photographs.

 Renault FT 17 in 1/72